cast-org/figuration/docs/utilities/color.md

 ## Backgrounds

 Similar to the contextual text color classes, easily set the background color of an element to any contextual class.
-Anchor components will darken on hover, just like the text classes.

 Background utilities **do not set** `color`, so in some cases you will want to use `.text-*` utilities.

-There is also a `.bg-transparent` for removing the background color for an element.
+There is also a `.bg-transparent` for removing the background color of an element.

 {% capture example %}
 <div class="p-0_5 mb-1 bg-primary text-white">.bg-primary</div>